-Recognises and celebrates the achievements of a facilities management (FM) team or project, whether in-house or outsourced, that delivers outstanding building performance from an individual building, a site with several buildings or a portfolio of assets.
+This category recognises and celebrates the achievements of a facilities management team or project, whether in-house or outsourced, that delivers outstanding building performance from an individual building, a site with several buildings or a portfolio of assets.